mind-inria/mri-nufft/examples/trajectories/README.rst

 Trajectories Examples
 ---------------------

-This is a collection of examples showing features of mri-nufft to generate k-space sampling trajectories and how to display them.
+This collection of examples shows how to use MRI-nufft to generate and display k-space sampling trajectories.